siteckris/scripts/Git.md

 ### Basics

-`git init` - Creates a new git repository in the current folder and start tracking changes
+ - `git init` - Creates a new git repository in the current folder and start tracking changes

-`git add` - move/add **modified files** into the staging area, so its ready for the next commit
+ - `git add` - move/add **modified files** into the staging area, so its ready for the next commit
+     - `git add <filename>` - add specific file
+     - `git add <foldername>/` - add folder including files
+     - `git add .` - add all unsubmitted files

-`git status` - shot the status of the files in the modified and staging area
+ - `git status` - shot the status of the files in the modified and staging area

-`git commit` - creates the snapshot and commits the changes to .git ready to be pushed
+ - `git commit` - creates the snapshot and commits the changes to .git ready to be pushed
+     - `git commit -m "message"` - commit the file to snapshot with message

-`git config` - sets and reads the global and local git config settings like users and reposetory
+- `git config` - sets and reads the global and local git config settings like users and reposetory

-`git log` - show the history of your git commits for the current repo
+- `git log` - show the history of your git commits for the current repo

-`git diff` - show the diff between files in the staging area and the working directory
+- `git diff` - show the diff between files in the staging area and the working directory

 ### Branches
-`git branch` - list, create or delete branches
+- `git branch` - list, create or delete branches
+    - `git branch feature` - create new branch called *feature*
+    - `got branch -a` - list branches in your project

-`git checkout` - switch between the branches
+- `git checkout` - switch between the branches
+    - `git checkout feature` - switch to branch called *feature*
+    - `git checkout -b feature` - creates and switches to the branch called *feature*

-`git merge` - merges changes from one branch to another
+- `git merge` - merges changes from one branch to another

 ### Remote Repositories
-`git clone` - copies an entire repo to a new local .git directory
+- `git clone` - copies an entire repo to a new local .git directory

-`git remote` - create and show linked repositories
+- `git remote` - create and show linked repositories

-`git push` - sends the staged files to the assosiated remote repository
+- `git push` - sends the staged files to the assosiated remote repository

-`git pull` - retrieves updates from remote repositories, and merges them to the local
+- `git pull` - retrieves updates from remote repositories, and merges them to the local

-`git fetch` - retrieves updates form remote repositories but dont merge them to your local repo
+- `git fetch` - retrieves updates form remote repositories but dont merge them to your local repo

 ### Undoing Changes

-`git revert` - Create a new commit that undo the previous commit, but keep the repo rolling forward
+- `git revert` - Create a new commit that undo the previous commit, but keep the repo rolling forward

-`git reset` - Removes files form the stating area.
+- `git reset` - Removes files form the stating area.
 Destructive command

 ### Help

-`git <command> --help` - Show the help/manpage for the command in browser
+- `git <command> --help` - Show the help/manpage for the command in browser

 # Set up local environment